 ● Provide a copy of a local, state, or federal court verdict or judgment that conclusively determines that the borrower was a victim of the crime of identity theft by a perpetrator named in the verdict or judgment.

-There is more information on the Department’s web site including a link to the forms you will need to fill out.
+There is more information regarding who is eligible for relief and what evidence you should provide when applying on the Department’s web site, including a link to the forms you will need to fill out.

 Common Law Forgery Discharge

-In February 2020, the Department announced a new form for a common law forgery loan discharge.
+In February 2020, the Department announced a new form for a common law forgery loan discharge for borrowers whose signature was forged by someone other than a school employee.
 This is only for Department-held loans, but the Department is encouraging other loan holders to create a process like this one as well.
 Until it launched this form, the Department evaluated all forgery claims using the discharge forms that only apply where the school falsified a signature or if there was a judicially-proven crime of identity theft.

 This new option is not a false certification discharge.
 However, many borrowers who do not fit into the narrow false certification categories still need relief.
-This new form and process applies to this broader group of people who claim that they did not sign up for or request a loan.
-Use this form if you did not sign the promissory note or did not request the loan the Department is trying to collect.
+This new form and process apply to this broader group of people who claim that they did not sign up for or request a loan.
+You should use this form if you did not sign the promissory note or did not request the loan the Department is trying to collect and you do not think that a school official was responsible for taking out the loan in your name.
+You should include any evidence showing that you tried to contest the debt.
+Evidence could include (but is not limited to) police reports, court records, or an FTC identity theft affidavit (available here).
 You can use this form even if you do not know the identity of the forger.